 Key Considerations when starting a new MGA business

-The MGA and its founders will want protection from the Principal that the clients, data and business that are warehoused through the Principal arrangement belong to the MGA.
-As such, it is proper for MGA to seek restrictive covenants from the Principal that they will not solicit or undertake business after termination for such clients (apart perhaps from regarding the run-off of pre-termination business).
+Retention of Business - The MGA and its founders will want protection from the Principal that the clients, data and business that are warehoused through the Principal arrangement belong to the MGA.
+As such, it is proper for MGA to seek restrictive covenants from the Principal that it will not solicit or undertake business after termination for such clients (apart perhaps from regarding the run-off of pre-termination business).
 Confidentiality is also important.